Last Updated on

 This spotting scope in made in China.
 However, it’s strictly manufactured according to the quality control issues that the United States allows for import and what Redfield/Leupold requires.

-At this time, there is only the straight model available with the 20-60X60 specs, but there is an angled 20-60X80 model.
+At the time of this review, there is only the straight model available with the 20-60X60 specs, but there is an angled 20-60X80 model.
 However, the straight design is best suited for hunters and target shooters who need that straight line of sight.
 It’s actually easier to use than an angled spotting scope.
 But, the angled design does present its benefits for birders.
 If you’re not sure what design you prefer, check out our Straight VS Angled article to lay down some preferences.

 - Quality spotting scope for all outdoor activities